 Manual product updates

-If product updates are done manually, increasing the volume may not be realistic for teams to keep up with.
-For example, if just a couple of attributes across a large product range need updating, this seemingly quite simple task takes up valuable time.
-It can slow down your time to market and impact the power of your product offering.
-And if increasing your product range means slowing down your time to market this, might simply not be worth it.
+If just a couple of attributes across a large product range need updating, this “simple” task can take up valuable time.
+This eats up valuable resources and will slow your time to market.
+If increasing your product range means slowing down your time to market, product expansion might not be a viable option.

 SEO content demand